-Course #: 08954Credits: 2PEIMS #: 12701400Grades: 12This course is a continuation of the instruction with paid business students to participate in a work-bases learning experience that combines classroom instruction with business and industry employment experiences.
+PEIMS #: 12701400 Grades: 12 This course is a continuation of the instruction with paid business and industry employment experiences of Career Preparation I. Prerequisites: Career Preparation I or Extended Career Preparation I and industry employment experiences of Career Preparation I. Extended Career Preparation provides opportunities for students to participate in a work-bases learning experience that combines classroom instruction with business and industry employment experiences.
 The goal is to prepare students with a variety of skills for a changing workplace.
 Career preparation is relevant and rigorous, supports student attainment of academic standards, and effectively prepares students for college and career success.